 Here are my top reasons for asking your compliance in returning for rechecks (in no particular order).

-progress.
+3. Double-checking your progress.
 Are you able to give that medication two times a day?
 Are you getting your pet to cooperate with the treatment?
 Assessing your compliance, ensuring no directions were lost in translation and making sure you’re doing things correctly is crucial.
 I can’t tell you how many times I’ve felt sure my clients have understood my instructions only to learn that they retained very little of what I told them.
-That's why I've taken to writing everything down for my clients — but even then, my intent can sometimes be unclear to a pet owner.
+That's why I've taken to writing everything down for my clients— but even then, my intent can sometimes be unclear to a pet owner.

 4. Continuity of care.
 In case you hadn’t noticed, many veterinary practices are getting bigger and bigger, which means your pet’s care may be subject to less personal treatment.
 Returning within a short time to reevaluate an issue’s progress helps ensure your relationship with your veterinarian gets reinforced.
 And continuity of care at the same practice — preferably with the same doctor — means your pet is more likely to get better care.